yeoman/generator-webapp/docs/recipes/handlebars.md

 # Setting up Handlebars

-This recipe shows how to set up Handlebars to precompile your templates, including full integration with `watch` and LiveReload.
+This recipe shows how to set up Handlebars to precompile your templates, including LiveReload integration.

 ## Steps